 3.2.2 Disease incidence

 Disease incidence decreased with higher fertilizer levels.
 The diversity of disease-like symptoms observed in the field is shown in Fig 1.
 Result shows that mosaic symptom (Fig 1a) was common on the field.
-This symptom was either chlorotic areas with leaf malformation on tops of young leaves, marked with stunted growth of stalk or necrotic ‘island’ on lighter green background.
-This mosaic symptom was commonly observed on all the different treatment units.
+This symptom was either chlorotic areas with leaf malformation on top of young leaves, marked with stunted growth of stalk or necrotic ‘island’ on lighter green background.
+This mosaic symptom was commonly observed on all the treatment units.
 Leaf spot was also observed in many of the plots (Fig. 1b).
 In some plants showing leaf spot, there was general white patches on the leaves.
 In others, there was mixed symptoms involving leaf folding, crinkling and yellowing on the surface of the leaf (Fig. 1c).
 This situation was common in plots with no treatment (control).
-Some of the plants’ leaves showed blistering (Fig. 1d), although this was not very common in all the fields.
+Some of the plants’ leaves showed blistering (Fig. 1d), although this was not very common in all the plots.
 The infected plants had thin leaves.